ozthe2/ozthe2.github.io/_posts/2018-11-29-ConfigMgr-How-to-Deploy-WiFi-Profiles.md

 To rectify this, I wrote a PowerShell script and deployed the script using the Application method to my computers.
 This deployed the WiFi profile to 'All Users' and thus would connect when sat at the login prompt.
 Excellent.

 ### How to use the script:
-It's pretty simple to use and it creates a registry key that can be used as a detection rule in the SCCM application.
+It's pretty simple to use and it creates a registry key that can be used as a detection rule in the ConfigMgr application.

-You will need to place the script and the exported xml files (created by the netsh commands as mentioned above) in the same folder wherever you normally store your source files for SCCM:
+You will need to place the script and the exported xml files (created by the netsh commands as mentioned above) in the same folder wherever you normally store your source files for ConfigMgr:

 ![Files](/assets/images/Files.png)

 Then, create a new application, and choose 'Manual' etc etc then Script Installer for the deployment type.

 For the 'Installation Program' use the following:

 `powershell.exe -executionpolicy bypass -command "& {. .\New-OHWiFiProfile.ps1; new-ohwifiprofile -DeploymentVersion 1 }"`

 ![InstallPRog](/assets/images/InstallPRog.PNG)